 Today, we're digging for the answer.

 What research says about covered or uncovered litter boxes.

-The researchers at Ross evaluated 28 cats.
-Each cat had access to a covered and an uncovered box during a two-week period.
-Only 59% of the cats studied had used a covered box before.
+Ross University's research team evaluated 28 cats.
+Each cat had access to a closed litter box and an open litter box during a two-week period.
+Only 59% of the cats studied had used a closed litter box before.

 According to Dr. Ward, "When individual cats were assessed, 70% showed absolutely no preference (i.e. used both boxes equally), 15% used the covered litter box more significantly, while 15% used the uncovered more than the covered.
 Pretty even results."

 According to this study — the only scientifically designed study on this question we know of — the answer is:

 Anecdotal evidence agrees.
 Sure, few individual cats like to do their business out in the open.
 A few urinary introverts insist on privacy while doing business.
 Most cats, however, seem to wander into whichever litter box suits their taste at the moment of decision.